pubviz 5.0.0 copy "pubviz: ^5.0.0" to clipboard

 $ pubviz

-Otherwise you can use the pub global command.
+Otherwise, you can use the pub global command.

-$ pub global run pubviz
+$ dart pub global run pubviz

-Generate and open an html file for the package on the current path. #
+Generate and open an HTML file for the package on the current path. #

 Should open your default browser to something like: